Understanding Amazon Appstore Submission

 Use your FTP client to upload your files with the given credentials.
 Before uploading, confirm that you have renamed any assets larger than 150MB per the instructions on the page.

-After Amazon's next publish cycle (about every 30 to 90 minutes), you should receive an email from Amazon indicating that your binary was uploaded successfully.
+After Amazon's next publish cycle (about every 30 to 90 minutes), you should receive an email from Amazon indicating that your APK was uploaded successfully.
 When you return to the Binary File(s) tab, you should see your file.

 Note that Amazon Appstore does not allow you to use expansion files for large APKs.